moranjohn-95/budget-planner/README.md

   - [Acknowledgements](#acknowledgements)

 ## Features
+The features section below explains all the features available for the budget planner application.
+Its important to note that while the "editor" or site owner has all the features available that a regular user does.
+The editor also has additional functionality that is not available to a regular user and for good reason.

+The budget planner application has been designed to allow for different permissions.
+This was an important feature as to ensure any "editors" or site owner could make changes on behalf of regular application users if needed.
+For example a user that was locked out or for whatever reason didnt have access at the time to important information.
+The editor can act on behalf of the user if requested to maybe add transactions or withdrraw current budget status information.

+Importanlty a regular user does not have any access to other users information and cannot act on their behalf.

 ### All Users
+The features available to all regular users can be seen in the below table.
+A user firslty signs up or logs in, once succesfully logged in a user can select from any of the below commands.
+All command options are also listed with desriptions and examples after login.

 | Command | What it does | Key options | Example |
 |---|---|---|---|